philmavedzenge/MMM-QOTD/README.md

 ## MMM-QOTD

-Quote of the day is based on MMM-UFO but it displays QuoteOfTheDay from branham.org
+Quote of the day displays QuoteOfTheDay from branham.org

 ## Install it
 * `cd ~/MagicMirror/modules`